 Welcome to Contrast!
 This is your guide to everything you need to know to get started in the interface.
 Start with onboarding your applications and then move on to environments, libraries and vulnerabilities – you’ll be up and running before you know it.
 As always, if you have any more questions, let the Contrast Support team know by emailing email@example.com.

 Once you've logged onto Contrast, click the Add Agent button on the top right, which brings you to an agent download page.
-A wizard walks you through what needs to be done.
-What language is your application primarily in – Java, .NET or Node.js?
-If you're using Java, you'll notice that there are two options: Java and Java 1.5.
-The only difference is that Java includes the functionality to do automatic updates, which isn’t available in Java 1.5.
+A wizard walks you through each step of the process.

-For more information on adding an application, please read the article on Add Applications.
+For more information on adding an application, read Add Applications.

 The application server shows up right away in Contrast under the Servers tab.
 However, the application won’t appear in Contrast until you browse through it and generate some traffic.
 When an application first appears in Contrast, it’s listed as a trial application.
 As a trial application, the interesting information is blurred out under the application's Vulnerabilities tab.
 (Note that the same vulnerabilities appear on the Vulnerabilities page.)

 To see all the information, these applications must be licensed.
 For more information on licensing your application, read the article on License Applications.

-Go to the Applications page to get detailed information, see findings, scores, manage licenses, settings and more.
+Go to the Applications page to see findings, scores, manage licenses, settings and more.
 Read the Manage Applications article for more details.